 - Why do you think young people should vote?

 - Do you think the European Union matters?
 How should it change?

 Upload your video to YouTube.

-You’ll hear from us by mid-January if not sooner.
+You’ll hear from us by the end of January if not sooner.

 Get in touch

 If you have any questions, don’t hesitate to write Pablo at email@example.com.

 The EYCA Youth Activation Campaign for the 2019 European Elections is powered by the European Youth Card Association and co-funded by the Erasmus+ Programme of the European Union.